MasonJason23/CST-205-Final-Project/README.md

 # CSUMB FALL 2021 - CST 205 Final Project

 ## Note:
-This project is used for educational purposes
+- This project is used for educational purposes
+- An API (PixaBay) is used for showcasing purposes

 ## Title
 Ace Animal Detector